COS301-SE-2023/Avalanche/Docs/user-manual.md

    ![](https://astonmartin.sloththe.dev/isawesome/513f6e8c-4ad8-466f-a8ef-7a55d2bea2da.png)
 3. You can magnify a graph to make the data easier to see.
    ![](https://astonmartin.sloththe.dev/isawesome/78fc303c-9ce0-451b-a1d7-3a03d0743dea.png)
-4. You can change the type of graph you want the data to be shown as, in the image below, we are going to show the data as a bar chart instead of a line chart.
+4. You can change the type of graph you want the data to be shown as.
+In the image below we are going to show the data as a bar chart instead of a line chart.
    ![](https://astonmartin.sloththe.dev/isawesome/e87b0316-f114-40a4-b421-322c7461d6a0.png)
    ![](https://astonmartin.sloththe.dev/isawesome/fa26343b-2cba-4392-bd20-c05791a2066c.png)